-Learnings from designing and producing composite components with natural fibres
+How to design and produce composite components with natural flax fibres

 The benefits of natural fibres used for structural components was tested in a development project.
 Get the learnings from our project, where flax-fibres are used in a city bicycle frame.